hellovoidworks/heard-app/database/populate_letters/README.md

 USER_IDS = ["123e4567-e89b-12d3-a456-426614174000", "523e4567-e89b-12d3-a456-426614174001"]
 ```

-If the `USER_IDS` array is left empty, the script will fetch user IDs from your database.
+The scripts will not run if the `USER_IDS` array is empty.

 ### Populate from a single subreddit